TAWinterton2/CS-F600-ML-GUI/README.md

 ### Running the Project
-  -download index.html and mytestserver.js
+  - download index.html and mytestserver.js
-  -install all packages above
+  - install all packages above
-  -store both html and js file in same directory
+  - store both html and js file in same directory
-  -open terminal into directory storing files -activate server using 'node mytestserver.js'
+  - open terminal into directory storing files
+  - activate server using 'node mytestserver.js'
-  -open webroswer and access website by entering "localhost:8080/"
+  - open webroswer and access website by entering "localhost:8080/"

   ### NodejS Stress Testing
   Stress testing was done using the artillery package [https://www.artillery.io/] using the quick testing function